wso2/docs-is/en/docs/learn/password-recovery.md

     ![notification-based-password-recovery](../assets/img/using-wso2-identity-server/notification-based-password-recovery.png)

     !!! info
-        To enable password recovery with reCaptcha verification, select the **Enable reCaptcha for Password Recovery** checkbox.
-For more information, see [Configuring reCaptcha for Password
+        - To enable password recovery with reCaptcha verification, select the **Enable reCaptcha for Password Recovery** checkbox.
+For more information, see [Configuring reCaptcha for Password Recovery](../../learn/configuring-recaptcha-for-password-recovery).

-        Recovery](../../learn/configuring-recaptcha-for-password-recovery).
+        - To enable auto-login after password reset, select the **Enable Auto Login After Password Reset** checkbox.
+Alternatively, you can enable this server-wide by adding the following configuration to the `<IS_HOME>/repository/conf/deployment.toml` file.

+        ```toml
+        [identity_mgt.recovery]
+        enable_auto_login=true
+        ```

 5. To enable sending a confirmation email to the user's registered email address after the password reset, select the **Notify when